decretist/Dissertation/Chapter0/chapter0.md

 Munich.[@reuter_wortkonkordanz_1990] As part of the project, the MGH undertook to scan, correct, and encode in the now-obsolete and non-tree-structured Oxford Concordance Program (OCP) format the 1879 Friedberg edition of the *Decretum*.
-In spring 2013, Anders Winroth and Lou Burnard of the Oxford Text Archive (OTA) each provided me with a copy of the Reuter and Silagi e-text.
+In spring 2013, Winroth and Lou Burnard of the Oxford Text Archive (OTA) each provided me with a copy of the Reuter and Silagi e-text.
 The two copies, however, differed in many places, and I had to go through